|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Most people enjoy pumpkin pie in the fall.
-The creamy texture and warm spices remind us of favorite fall traditions, memories and holidays.
-Can't have sugar anymore but still want pumpkin pie?
-This sugar-free pumpkin pie offers signature pumpkin pie flavors without harmful sugar.
+The creamy texture and warm spices are reminiscent of favorite fall traditions, memories, and holidays.
+If you are cutting down on sugar but still want pumpkin pie, look no further than this recipe!
+This sugar-free pumpkin pie offers the signature pumpkin pie flavors without harmful sugar.

 A slice of traditional pumpkin pie has about 323 calories and about 25 grams of sugar.
-Luckily, there are many bakers out there who want to experiment and have created some recipes that meet certain diet guidelines -- or are just healthier, to begin with.
+Luckily, there are many bakers out there who want to experiment and have created some recipes that meet certain diet guidelines or are just healthier than the traditional pie options.

 Healthier Pumpkin Pie

 Looking for a few ways to make pumpkin pie healthier?
-Try any -- or all -- of these ideas:
+Try any, or all, of these ideas to indulge in pumpkin pie in a healthier way:

 - Try coconut milk instead of evaporated milk